 The only reason for someone to prefer D2 to D3 is because D2 is vegan whereas D3 is an animal product (usually wool).

 Vitamin D is generally noted for it’s benefit in bone health and in keeping us from becoming sick due to it increasing our immunity.
 What you may not know is that Vitamin D is important for many other reasons.

-Vitamin D deficiency can result in:
+Vitamin D deficiency can result in (or exasperate):

 Sensitivity to low-level radiation

 Increases diabetes risk